neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 Let's imagine today is our first day of data collection, and we are acquiring  behaviour (`behav`) and electrophysiology (`ephys`) data.
-We will create standardised subject, session and datatype folders to put our data into.
+We will create standardised subject, session and datatype folders to put the acquired data into.

 ::::{tab-set}
 :::{tab-item} Graphical Interface